 - (A) All OWHA teams must have registered, at least one coach with a minimum certification of National Coaching Certification Program (NCCP) "Coach" Level [or Hockey FUNdamentals Programme (Hockey Canada Initiation Program-HCIP) for Atom, Novice, Hockey FUNdamentals, and House League].
+The OWHA recommends that all OWHA competitive teams register at least one female coach.
 The OWHA recommends that OWHA competitive teams encourage at least one member of their coaching staff achieve NCCP "Intermediate" Level certification.
 Regulation (A) does not apply to Senior Recreational or Masters Teams.
 They are recommendations only for these divisions. - (B) All OWHA teams must have a registered trainer with a minimum of HTCP Level 1 certification present at all OWHA sanctioned events.
-The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event. - Sanctioned events include games, practices and dryland training.
+The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event.

-REGULATION SIX
+Sanctioned events include games, practices and dryland training.

-Provincial Hosting
+REGULATION SIX Provincial Hosting

-A letter of intent to bid to host an OWHA Provincial Championship must be submitted to the OWHA Executive Committee by October 1st of the season preceding the Championship.
+A letter of intent to bid to host an OWHA Provincial Championship must be submitted to the OWHA Executive Committee by October 1st of the season preceding the